Target selection and brokering

 - If the invocation request does not specify a MIME type and a target filter declaration has matching URIs and file extensions, then the invocation framework considers that target filter a MIME type match.

 If the invocation request does not specify a uri and the target filter declares a matching MIME type but either does not declare a uri, which implies that the data attribute is data://local, or explicitly declares the uri as data://local, then the target filter is considered a MIME type match.

 When an unbound invocation has multiple targets that are suitable, the invocation framework chooses a best fit target to invoke by using the brokering rules.
 Here are the rules that the selection process follows:

 - The filter that has the strongest URI match based on its length is selected.

 - When target filters are compared, only the scheme attribute is used for the URIs that are declared in the bar-descriptor.xml file.

 - If more than one target filter has the longest matching URI, then the target filter with the strongest MIME type match is selected.
 The type with the wildcard character (*) is considered the weakest match, the subtype with the wildcard character type/* is considered weak, while a match without wildcard characters is considered the strongest match.

-- If more than one target filter has the strongest MIME type match, then the target filter with an exts match is selected if the uri attribute is defined in file://scheme format.
+- If more than one target filter has the strongest MIME type match, then the target filter with an exts match is selected if the uri attribute is defined in file:// format.

-- If more than one target filter has a matching ext, then the filter that the system marks as default for that set of target filter criteria is selected.
+- If more than one target filter has a matching ext, then the filter that the invocation framework marks as default for that set of target filter criteria is selected.

 - If no target filter is identified as default, then the oldest target filter is selected as the best possible match.